Workers' compensation referrals

 Getting the Medical Panel's decision

 Every Medical Panel is committed to finalising and sending its opinion as soon as possible.
-The time between the appointment and the written opinion/decision is usually about four weeks but can vary based on a number of factors.
+The time between the hearing and the written opinion/decision is usually about four weeks but can vary based on a number of factors.

 Legislation gives a Medical Panel 67 days to make its decision and send it to the referrer.
 This legislative timeframe starts from when the specific Medical Panel receives referral documents from the Convenor, not from the date you sent the referral.
 The timeframe can be extended automatically if the Medical Panel has asked for information.
 It can also be extended with the referrer's consent.
-For example, a Medical Panel might need more time: to consider information that's received late in the process; if a party indicates they want to make another submission; or if an appointment has been rescheduled.
+For example, a Medical Panel might need more time: to consider information that's received late in the process; if a party indicates they want to make another submission; or if a hearing has been rescheduled.

 Updated